Or, how to recognise trolls, snark, and bat crazy sociopaths on the Internet.

-When ‘History Woman’ declares Scotland’s government is dishonest and doesn’t provide concrete evidence or specific example that is unassailable, she moves from trolling to scurrilous accusation, baseless, undignified, aberrant behaviour.
+When ‘History Woman’ declares Scotland’s government is dishonest without providing concrete evidence or specific example that is unassailable, she moves from trolling to scurrilous accusation.
 The more she is derided the more she thinks she is a sane but lone voice, someone special.

 The opposite end of Billy Goat Troll is the sociopath.
-The internet has unlocked a fire door allowing every sociopath with a jerrycan and a box of matches.
-They are ready to ignite a blast of napalm on all they detest in an effort to tell the world their personal situation is the result of everybody’s stupidity, never their inadequacy – and we must all pay!
+The internet has unlocked a fire door allowing in every sociopath with a jerrycan and a box of matches.
+They’re ready to ignite a blast of napalm on all they detest to tell the world their personal situation is the result of everybody’s stupidity, never their inadequacy – and we must all pay!

 We all know at least one tortured soul who has taken to social sites for obscure reasons of personal revenge.
 Sociologists tell us we’d be surprised at how many sociopaths there are walking around the streets in daily life.

 They are identified by an inability to learn from experience, show no moral principle, a lack of remorse, a remoteness, pathologically egocentric, an inability to show affection or praise, overall, poor social behaviour, simply put – a total bastard.